 If you’re seeking damages after a car wreck, and your lawyer charges on a contingency basis, that generally means that if they don’t win the case for you, you don’t pay them anything.

-This is the opposite of putting them on a retainer, meaning that you have to pay for their services, whether they win or not.
+This is the opposite of putting them on a retainer, meaning you have to pay for their services, whether they win or not.
 If they’re demanding money regardless of whether they win your case, you might want to look elsewhere.